The best sales to shop today: Columbia, Ruggable, Cricut and more | CNN Underscored

 Household Essentials at Amazon

 Replenish your stores of home essentials like paper towels, trash bags, toilet paper and more with this deal from Amazon: Right now, when you purchase $50 worth of select items, including home cleaning supplies, paper products and more, you’ll get $15 off.
-Browse through the entire selection of more than 400 eligible products to find what you need; we’re especially big fans of the
+Browse through the entire selection of more than 400 eligible products to find what you need; we’re especially big fans of the Stasher bags.

+Summer has officially arrived at The Home Depot, and that means major savings on a range of top-rated appliances.
+This is a buy more, save more event, so shoppers can get a discount of up to $700 when they bring home six or more appliances, including ranges, microwaves, ovens, washers and dryers and more.
+It’s just the occasion you’ve been waiting for to revamp your entire kitchen or laundry room.